Board of Directors

 Prior to Title IX, for many years, Barbara sponsored the GAA and Block L programs, while serving as the girls’ Physical Education Department Head.

-Barbara has served on the SFPHOF Executive Board for 24 years.
+Barbara has served on the SFPHOF Executive Board for over 25 years.
 She enjoys her retirement with, travel, theatre, bowling, and visiting with friends and family.

 Barbara was inducted into the San Francisco Prep Hall of Fame in 2017.